wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 ## Structure of the routing table

-The routing table is a data structure that maps address prefixes to next-hops, pairs of the form (interface, address).
-In traditional next-hop routing, the routing table maps IPv4 prefixes to IPv4 next hops, and IPv6 addresses to IPv6 next hops.
+The routing table is a data structure that maps address prefixes to next hops, pairs of the form (interface, address).
+In traditional next-hop routing, the routing table maps IPv4 prefixes to IPv4 next hops, and IPv6 prefixes to IPv6 next hops.
 With v4-via-v6 routing, the routing table is extended so that an IPv4 prefix may map to either an IPv6 or an IPv4 next hop.

-Resolution may be recursive: the next-hop may itself be a prefix that requires further resolution to map to the outgoing interface and L2 address.
+Resolution may be recursive: the next hop may itself be a prefix that requires further resolution to map to the outgoing interface and L2 address.
 V4-via-v6 routing does not prevent recursive resolution.